jboss-developer/jboss-eap-quickstarts/ejb-security-interceptors/README.md

 Add the Application Users
 ---------------

-This quickstart uses secured management interfaces and is built around the default `ApplicationRealm` as configured in the JBoss EAP server distribution.
+This quickstart uses secured management interfaces and is built around the default `ApplicationRealm` as configured in the JBoss EAP distribution.
 You must create the following application users to access the running application:

 | **UserName** | **Realm** | **Password** | **Roles** |
 |:-----------|:-----------|:-----------|:-----------|